matmarczak/vim-longmarks/README.md

 ## Overview

-Please note that You have to define own mappings in order to use plugin.
+Please note that you have to define your own mappings in order to use the plugin.

 For example: